holoviz/lumen/docs/getting_started/build_dashboard.md

 :::
 ::::

-This returns an empty dashboard because we don't have a targeted view.
+So far, this returns an empty dashboard because we haven't yet specified a view - so let's add one!

+## 3. Specify a table view
-The simplest view to add is a table with the penguin's table in it.
+The simplest view to add is a table with the penguin's raw data in it.
+This gives us a good idea of what we are working with and the available fields.

 ::::{tab-set}
 :::{tab-item} YAML